AliAmeri75/pipeline-inspection-app/content/DOCUMENTATION.md

 plots the cost comparison and annual leak/burst probabilities for the selected schedule.

-## Editing this introduction

-The text on this page is intentionally separated from the Python calculations:

-- Edit `content/ABSTRACT.md` to replace or extend the short abstract.
-- Edit `content/DOCUMENTATION.md` to revise the explanation, workflow, outputs, publications, acknowledgements, or references.
-- Replace files in `assets/` to update photographs or the institutional logo.

-Markdown headings, paragraphs, numbered lists, bullet lists, links, and equations can be added without changing `introduction.py`.

 ## Scope and limitations

 The current optimization compares only the candidate fixed intervals supplied